liftedinit/alberto/README.md

     different ones.
 - Run `npm run test:e2e` to run playwright tests locally

-Albert will also be available on mobile devices as an "installable" progressive web application via GitHub Pages once this repository has been made publicly available.
+Alberto will also be available on mobile devices as an "installable" progressive web application via GitHub Pages once this repository has been made publicly available.